alexjmiller5/DoodleJump-NEAT-AI/README.md

 - animate legs to jump
 - make it so that when the doodler changes the way it's facing it looks nicer
 - change is_view_of function to work preoperly
+- change line calcuations to be at the center of the platforms and doodlers